t-anc/GSP-Qbittorent-Gluetun-sync-port-mod/README.md

 ## Troubleshooting

-Here's some tips for troubleshooting :
+Here are some tips for troubleshooting :

 <details>